PaimaStudios/paima-engine-docs/docs/home/0-intro/0-what-is-paima-engine.md

 2. Function definition
 3. Function outputs

-For Paima, the inputs are stored on-chain (which guarantees determinism), the function definition is packaged as an executable for running the app, and the function output is the resulting state machine after applying the transition (which can then be queried through an indexer)
+For Paima, the inputs are stored on-chain (which guarantees determinism), the function definition is packaged as an executable for running the app, and the function output is the resulting state machine after applying the state transition (with the result queryable through an indexer that is part of the game node).

 You may sometimes hear this referred to as a "pessimistic rollup" because nodes need to re-execute transactions to check the validity of the chain instead of optimistically being able to assume correctness.
 This mirrors many ideas of [replicated state machines](https://en.wikipedia.org/wiki/State_machine_replication).